hashicorp/terraform-provider-azurerm/website/docs/r/machine_learning_workspace.html.markdown

 An `managed_network` block supports the following:

 * `isolation_mode` - (Optional) The isolation mode of the Machine Learning Workspace.
 Possible values are `Disabled`, `AllowOnlyApprovedOutbound`, and `AllowInternetOutbound`

 ---

+An `serverless_compute` block supports the following:

+* `custom_subnet_id` - (Optional) The ID of an existing virtual network subnet in which serverless compute nodes should be deployed.

+* `no_public_ip_enabled` - (Optional) Is serverless compute nodes deployed in custom vNet would have no public IP addresses enabled for a workspace with private endpoint?
+Defaults to `false`.

+---